Find early voting locations and hours for your county in the GoVoteTN app.

 To vote early, a person must appear in person at either the county election commission office or at a satellite voting location opened by the county election commission.
 The early voting period typically begins twenty (20) days before an election and ends five (5) days before an election.
+The exception is for the Presidential Preference Primary, when early voting ends seven (7) days before the election.
 Although closed from voting on holidays, a person may vote early on any Saturday that falls during this time frame.
 In those instances in a city election where there is not any opposition on the ballot, there shall be no early voting period.

 There are many advantages to voting early, namely being able to choose a day during the early voting period that best fits the voter’s schedule and the voter being able to change his or her address of registration and vote in the same voting location.